Jnjerry/realestate/README.md

 # realestate
-A real estate management platform using django and react
+A real estate management platform using Django and ReactJs